OguzPastirmaci/oci-gpu-monitoring/README.md

 * * * * * sh /home/opc/oci-gpu-monitoring/publishGPUMetrics.sh
 ```

 9. Wait a couple of minutes for the script to run and publish the metrics.
-Then login to OCI console and check if our metrics are being published to OCI Monitoring service.
-After you login, go to **Monitoring > Metrics Explorer**.
+Then login to OCI console and check if the metrics are being published to OCI Monitoring service.
+After you login to the console, go to **Monitoring > Metrics Explorer**.

 ![](./images/console-monitoring.png)